ClaudiuCreanga/ClaudiuCreanga.github.io/_posts/2015-07-30-magento2-command-line-tool.markdown

 So for the command to be successful, you may run it like this:
 {% highlight xml linenos %}
-phpm admin:user:create --admin-user claudiu --admin-password mypass123 --admin-email my@email.com --admin-firstname me --admin-lastname surname
+magento admin:user:create --admin-user claudiu --admin-password mypass123 --admin-email my@email.com --admin-firstname me --admin-lastname surname
 {% endhighlight %}

+Note that you cannot have semicolons ; or parentheses () inside your password.

-Another useful command, but only for phpstorm users: <span class="code">phpm dev:urn-catalog:generate .idea/misc.xml</span>.
+Another useful command, but only for phpstorm users: <span class="code">magento dev:urn-catalog:generate .idea/misc.xml</span>.
 This command will resolve URNs.

 The full list of commands:
 {% highlight xml linenos %}